aws/aws-cli/awscli/examples/elb/attach-load-balancer-to-subnets.rst

 **To attach subnets to a load balancer**

-This example adds a subnet to the configured subnets in the Amazon VPC for the load balancer.
+This example adds the specified subnet to the set of configured subnets for the specified load balancer.

 Command::

-  aws elb attach-load-balancer-to-subnets --load-balancer MyVPCLoadBalancer --subnets subnet-0ecac448
+  aws elb attach-load-balancer-to-subnets --load-balancer-name my-load-balancer --subnets subnet-0ecac448

 Output::

    {
       "Subnets": [
           "subnet-15aaab61",
           "subnet-0ecac448"
       ]
    }